Fault-tolerant quantum simulation of generalized Hubbard models: Introduction

-In this study, we introduce Tile Trotterization to extend the applicability of PLAQ (developed by Campbell in \cite{Campbell2022EarlyModel}) to arbitrary lattice Hubbard models, and introduce strategies for simulating more complex Hubbard model variants, including the extended Hubbard model and the PPP model.
-Tile Trotterization generalizes using plaquettes as the components spanning the square lattice to components of other shapes (called tiles), that can be used to cover any lattice with nearest-neighbor hopping interactions to create efficient Trotter decompositions.
+In this study, we introduce Tile Trotterization to extend the applicability of PLAQ (developed by Campbell in \cite{Campbell2022EarlyModel}) to arbitrary lattice Hubbard models, and introduce strategies for including longer range interaction terms, used for example in the extended Hubbard model.
+Tile Trotterization generalizes using plaquettes as the components spanning the square lattice to components of other shapes (called tiles), that can be used to cover any lattice with nearest-neighbor hopping terms to construct efficient Trotter decompositions.
+We define a set of tiles based on complete bipartite graphs which we show can be implemented efficiently, contrary to tiles of arbitrary shape that generally have a high implementation cost.
 We also provide examples demonstrating how Tile Trotterization can be used to simulate various hexagonal lattice Hubbard models, including per-Trotter-step gate costs and Trotter error norms.
+Tiling-based approaches have also been considered in the context of quantum simulation of spin models \cite{Burkard_2025}, and these could potentially also benefit from more advanced tiling strategies.

-One of the main challenges in extending Tile Trotterization to more complicated models while preserving the efficiency of the method is providing tight bounds on the Trotter error.
-In this work, we prove two commutator bounds for the extended Hubbard model on lattices where all sites have $k$ nearest neighbors in Eqs.~(\ref{eq:VhVCOMM_BOUND_EH}) and (\ref{eq:VhhCOMM_BOUND_EH}), which are used to evaluate the Trotter error norm.
-The strategy used to evaluate the commutator bounds also provides a framework for evaluating commutator bounds for Hubbard models with longer range interactions.
+We also provide tight bounds on the commutator spectral norms used to estimate Trotter error.
+In this, we demonstrate a natural approach to divide the commutator into operators acting on a limited number of lattice sites, the spectral norm of which can be estimated by numerical techniques such as the density matrix renormalization group (DMRG) algorithm, or other methods generally.
+Our commutator bounds are presented in three lemmas: \textit{Lemma}~\ref{Lemma:Hubbard_Ihh} for the standard Hubbard model and \textit{Lemmas}~\ref{Lemma:Extended_Hubbard_Chh} and \ref{Lemma:extended_Hubbard_ChC} for the extended Hubbard model.
+We apply these lemmas to evaluate tight commutator bounds for the periodic hexagonal lattice Hubbard and extended Hubbard models.
+In Eqs.~(\ref{eq:W_SO2_Hubbard}) and (\ref{eq:W_SO2_extHubbard}), we provide expressions for the non-trivial parts of the Trotter errors for periodic hexagonal lattice Hubbard and extended Hubbard model Trotter steps.